Amazon GuardDuty has been set up to publish usage metrics to Amazon CloudWatch

 About Classmethod Operations, Inc.

-We are the operations company of the Classmethod Group.
+We are an operations company within the Classmethod Group.

-We are a group of experts with specialized teams in operations, maintenance development, support, IT systems, and back office, providing everything from business outsourcing to problem solving and high-value-added services through "mechanisms" that fully utilize IT and AI.
+We are a team of experts specializing in operations, maintenance development, support, information systems, and back-office functions, providing everything from business outsourcing to problem solving and high-value-added services through mechanisms that fully utilize IT and AI.

 We are recruiting members for various positions.

-If you are interested in our culture, mechanisms, and work style that aim to achieve both "operational excellence" and "working and living in your own way," please visit Classmethod Operations, Inc. Recruitment Site.
+If you are interested in our culture, mechanisms, and work styles that jointly realize "Operation Excellence" and "Work and live in your own way," please visit the Classmethod Operations, Inc. Recruitment Site.